jpradas1/Crawling_Engineer_Challenge/README.md

 - Category paths leading to the product (e.g. Women > Footwear > Running)

 ## Running the Code
-To run this scraper properly, we follow the following steps.
+To run this scraper properly, follow these steps.
 ### Virtual Environment
 First we need a virtual environment to display this project.
 We could use conda or the python module venv.
 We use the last one.
 ```